MohitShridhar/genima/README.md

 This repo is for reproducing the RLBench results from the paper.
 For the latest updates, see: [genima-robot.github.io](https://genima-robot.github.io)

 *Note: This is not an official Dyson product.*

+:warning: Warning: The code release is in flux, so some things might be broken.

 ## Guides